 Get Closer to Your Subject--As I take pictures of people in a landscape picture or with a character, I snap multiple pictures starting with as much as possible in the picture as a whole and then zoom in showing less landscape and then zoom in, again, getting mostly faces.
 This gives you a range of formal pictures to very personal pictures.
 For example, after you take that long range shot of the Castle with your family in front, zoom in to get more details of your vacation party.

 Watch Your Lighting and Shadows--Those baseball hats are great to keep the sun off of your face, but they also put a shadow over your face in a picture.
 Just because you see the person’s face fine, doesn’t mean the camera will capture the same lighting.
 Do the best you can with candid shots, but when taking a structured picture, look around to see if there is a better angle or maybe use your flash to fill in any shadows on your subject’s face when indoors (or outdoors at night).
-When you have a digital camera, it doesn’t hurt to experiment on multiple settings to get the perfect picture.
+When you have a digital camera, it does not hurt to experiment on multiple settings to get the perfect picture.
 Pictures taken indoors can be very challenging.
 Take a few test shots before the important time comes for you to take pictures with characters, with food, with the group, etc.